Axel2293/Obsidian-Notes/NoSQL/P1/Wide-Column.md

 - Created at facebook

 ### Query Interfaces
-Cassandra provides a promot query language shell (*cqlsh*) that allows users to cummunicate with it.
+Cassandra provides a prompt query language shell (*cqlsh*) that allows users to cummunicate with it.
 Using this shell you can execute Cassandra Query Language (*CQL*).
 Using *CQLSH* you can:
 - Define a schema
 - Insert data